Research at Ohio State CBE

 CBE researchers are involved in many interdisciplinary programs and more than 40 research centers on campus, including the Institute for Materials Research, the Biomedical Engineering Center, the Molecular Biology and Biotechnology Program, the University Cell Analysis and Sorting Core, the Ohio State Carbonation Ash Reactivation (OSCAR) demonstration plant, and the Environmental Science and Engineering Program.
 Our students enjoy the unique opportunity to interact and work with top scientists from leading edge research centers and institutes on and around campus, including the Comprehensive Cancer Center, the Cleveland Clinic Foundation, the Mathematical Biosciences Institute, and Ohio State’s Heart and Lung Institute.

-Analytical Cytometry Shared Resource (ACSR) - Analytical Cytometry is a quantitative analytical method that separates cells based on specific characteristics.
+Flow Cytometry Shared Resource (FCSR) Laboratory - Analytical Cytometry is a quantitative analytical method that separates cells based on specific characteristics.
 It can also measure physical and chemical properties of cells and particles.
-ACSR provides state-of-the-art flow cytometry analysis and sorting of cell populations using selected cellular markers.
-Flow cytometry is a critical technology for cancer research, and the ACSR is used extensively by all scientific programs in the OSU Comprehensive Cancer Center-James Research Center, and by the broader Ohio State research community.
+The Flow Cytometry Shared Resource (FCSR) provides state-of-the-art flow cytometry analysis and sorting of cell populations using selected cellular markers.
+Flow cytometry is a critical technology for cancer research, and the ACSR is used extensively by all scientific programs in the OSUCCC – James and by the broader Ohio State research community.